ObaidAshraf/Flask_ToDo_App/README.md

 # Flask_ToDo_App
-A TODO Application using Flask.
+A RESTful TODO Application using Flask.